almasmoot/Project00/README.md

 This assignment is one of few that constitutes a significant portion of your grade so do well!
 I will be extremely meticulous in my grading.
 And there will be no curve.
 AND NO LAB this week.

-INCLUDE A README FILE WITH ALL TEAM MEMBER NAMES and summaries and opinnions on the project!
+INCLUDE A README FILE WITH ALL TEAM MEMBER NAMES and summaries and opinions on the project!

 25%
 KEY TERMS